 - Five star rating for student to staff ratios

-- Five star rating for overall postgraduate student satisfaction
+- Five star rating for postgraduate student satisfaction overall

-Live in one of the world’s most liveable cities
+Adelaide, one of the world’s most liveable cities

 Courses and Programmes

-Flinders offers courses in four faculties:
+We offer courses in four faculties:

-- Education, Humanities and Law - including special education, law and legal practice, teaching, creative arts and media
+- Education, Humanities and Law - Including special education, law and legal practice, teaching, creative arts and media

-- Social and Behavioural Sciences - including business, commerce, accounting/finance, social work and psychology
+- Social and Behavioural Sciences - Including business, commerce, accounting/finance, social work and psychology.

 Bachelor of Nursing